Carmen Dominicci: Early years and education

-Carmen Dominicci Ramos is a journalist and news anchor, recently transformed into travel blogger.
-She is the host of Carmen Dominicci Trotamundos, a travel blog that visits tourist destinations around the world, under its motto of "Travel the world through my eyes.”
+Carmen Dominicci Ramosis a journalist, news anchor, and travel blogger.
+She is the creator of Carmen Dominicci Trotamundos, a travel blog focusing on international tourism destinations.

 Dominicci was born in Ponce, Puerto Rico, on July 15, 1966.
 She studied primary education in local schools and graduated magna cum laude from the Universidad del Sagrado Corazón with a degree in Journalism and Social Communication.

 Career in television

 Dominicci began appearing in television commercials in the late 1980s.
 She represented Puerto Rico in various beauty pageants and international modeling competitions in the United States and Europe.

 She pursued a career in television, first in theatrical plays and then in television miniseries, but she left that path to focus fully to her journalism studies.

 In 1989 she married Puerto Rican actor Osvaldo Ríos with whom she had a son, Giuliano Ríos Dominicci.
 She and Osvaldo divorced in 1993.

-In the 1990s, Carmen Dominicci became one of the most recognized news reporters in Puerto Rico thanks to her work on the Tele-Once Channel, and later as the presenter on WAPA-TV's prime time newscast.
+In the 1990s, Carmen Dominicci became a prominent news reporter in Puerto Rico thanks to her work on the Tele-Once Channel, and later as the presenter on WAPA-TV's prime time newscast.